|C.W. Baker High School

 VISION STATEMENT: Through a cooperative effort of the total community, we will create an environment which inspires a desire for life-long learning, fosters mutual respect, instills a positive philosophy about the worth of participatory citizenship, and empowers all individuals to reach their full potential.

 STUDENT PROFILE:C.W.
-Baker High School provides educational programming to approximately 1,273 students, with 625 of those being female and 648 being male.
-Of the 1,273 students at the high school, 319 qualify for free or reduced lunch.
-Ethnic data reveals a population comprised of a majority of white students with 1,136 students falling under that category.
-4 students are American Indian, 31 are African American, 44 are Hispanic, 19 are Asian and 38 are multiracial.
+Baker High School provides educational programming to approximately 1,200 students.
+Of the ~1,200 students at the high school, ~320 qualify for free or reduced lunch.
+Ethnic data reveals a population comprised of a majority of white students.
+Twelve percent of the student population represents students of non-white ethnicities or multi-racial students.

 FACULTY: C.W.
-Baker High School is comprised of approximately ninety-two professional teaching staff, with a student to faculty ratio of approximately 16 to 1.
+Baker High School is comprised of approximately 120 professional teaching and teaching assistant staff members, with a student to faculty ratio of approximately 16 to 1.

-GRADUATION DATA:In 2018, C.W.
-Baker High School had a total of 434 students in the graduating class.
-Students graduated with the following diplomas: 112 graduated with a Regents Diploma, 167 graduated with a Regents Diploma with Advanced Designation, 6 graduated with a Regents Diploma with Advanced Designation with Honors, 7 graduated with a Regents Diploma with Advanced Designation with Honors Mastery in Math, 32 graduated with a Regents Diploma with Advanced Designation with Honors Mastery in Math and Science, 26 graduated with a Regents Diploma with Advanced Designation with Honors Mastery in Science, 1 graduated with a Regents Diploma with Advanced Designation Mastery in Math and Science, 13 graduated with a Regents Diploma with Advanced Designation Mastery in Science, 8 graduated with a Regents Diploma with Advanced Designation with CTE Endorsement, 17 graduated with a Regents Diploma with CTE Endorsement, 3 graduated with a Local Diploma with CTE Endorsement, 4 CDOS, 1 SACC and 6 Local Diplomas.
-We are also proud to note that 94.8% of our 2013 Cohort graduated in four years.
+GRADUATION DATA:In 2019, C.W.
+Baker High School had a total of 406 students in the graduating class.
+Students graduated with the following diplomas: 100 graduated with a Regents Diploma, 156 graduated with a Regents Diploma with Advanced Designation, 5 graduated with a Regents Diploma with Advanced Designation with Honors, 32 graduated with a Regents Diploma with Advanced Designation with Honors Mastery in Math and Science, 21 graduated with a Regents Diploma with Advanced Designation with Honors Mastery in Science, 36 graduated with a Regents Diploma with Advanced Designation Mastery in Science, 5 graduated with a Regents Diploma with Advanced Designation with CTE Endorsement, 21 graduated with a Regents Diploma with CTE Endorsement, 5 graduated with a Local Diploma with CTE Endorsement, 5 graduated with Career Development & Occupational Studies Credential, and 1 student graduated with a Skills & Acheivement Commencement Credential.